 Federal Act on Tax Reform and AHV (old-age and survivors' insurance) Financing (TRAF)

-On 19 May 2019, the Federal Act on Tax Reform and AHV Financing (TRAF) was approved in a public vote with a majority of some 66%.
-At the federal level, the measures of the TRAF will enter into effect on 1 January 2020.
+On 19 May 2019, the Federal Act on Tax Reform and AHV Financing (TRAF) was approved in a public vote.
+At the federal level, the measures of the TRAF entered into effect on 1 January 2020.
 The implementation of the voluntary measures of the TRAF at cantonal levels may vary from canton to canton due to the respective legislative processes.

 - Introduction of a patent box at cantonal and communal levels (mandatory).